 Making a trip in a boat or catamaran from Porto Rotondo, Cannigione or any other coastal town – sailing along the rocks of Gallura that seem to be an artist’s work and fishing for some Mediterranean fish.
 That’s the real Sardinia.

-Well, I hope that’s given you a taste of Sardinia and all its offerings.
-Many thanks again to Elina and the team at Welcome to Sardinia!
+Many thanks again to Elina and the team at Welcome to Sardinia for this amazing Sardinia travel guide!
 In the meantime, check out our gorgeous villas in Sardinia and if you need any help give our concierge team are always happy to help (not to be biased, but they offer some great advice).